 New to this series?
 I’m going through the KonMari method from The Life-Changing Magic of Tidying Up to clean my house out once and for all!
-So far, I have: cleaned my clothes out, shared my modified capsule wardrobe, dealt with our books, got my paperwork organized, purged our kitchen and bathrooms, as well as our living spaces.
+You can catch up on the series right here.
 Today is finally the end of this giant project!
 I’m cleaning out sentimental items…and then I’ll be DONE!

 Ahhh, we’ve reached the end of the road.
-It’s the final category of the KonMari organizing challenge and it feels good!
+It’s the final category of the Konmari method organizing challenge and it feels good!

 Let’s chat about the last category – sentimental items.